ServiceWizard/ServiceWizard/README.md

         /**
          * Retrieve ToDo item
          *
-         * id - The ID of the item to retrieve
+         * @param id - The ID of the item to retrieve */
-        */
         retrieve: function(id) {
             var request = {